Course Code: dew

 Find out how you can use Cascading Style Sheets to modify fonts.
 Become familiar with inline, document-level, and external (linked) style sheets, and learn how to create an external CSS file to control the formatting of any or all pages on your site.
 You'll also take a look at some early font embedding techniques and explore two popular Flash-related options currently in use.

 You can use images to add interest to your site and to help with navigation.
 Early designers were limited graphically by HTML attributes, and later designers discovered they could use tables to place images.
-Today's designers also have the option of using CSS to position images on the screen.
-But believe it or not, many people still use text-based browsers.
-So, you'll learn how to make the information you convey through your images accessible to those individuals as well.
+Today's designers also use CSS to add styles to their text and images.
+As fun as CSS can be, you also have to take accessibility into account so that users with older browsers or screen readers can still navigate your website.

 Early websites were created by a few to be read by many.
 Over the years, developers added interactivity to websites through discussion forums, chat rooms, and shopping carts.
 These features are part of what might be called "Web 1.0".
 Today the focus has shifted from the sponsor of the site to the visitor, and sites like Flickr and YouTube are popular.
 They're examples of Web 2.0 sites.
 Examine several popular Web 2.0 sites, and take a look ahead to Web 3.0.